oacore/content/docs/repository-dashboard.md

 title: CORE Repository Dashboard documentation
 ---

-In an effort to improve the quality and transparency of the harvesting process of the open access content and create a two way collaboration between the CORE project and the providers of this content, CORE is introducing the Repositories Dashboard.
+In an effort to improve the quality and transparency of the indexing process of the open access content and create a two way collaboration between the CORE project and the providers of this content, CORE is introducing the Repositories Dashboard.